matiassingers/statsminister-nytaarstaler/readme.md

 # Statsministerens nytårstaler
-> collection of the Danish Prime Minister New Years addresses since 1995
+> collection of the Danish Prime Minister's New Years addresses since 1995

 The New Years addresses neatly formatted and put into order for machine processing or archival.